jasonsmithio/pulumi-experiments/serverless/cloud-run/cr-wordpress/README.md

 - We will create a database password and store it as a secret in [Google Cloud Secret Manager](https://cloud.google.com/security/products/secret-manager) ( lines 25 - 45 )
 - Create a CloudSQL instance, database and user ( lines 47-64 )
 - Create a Google Cloud service account to be used by the Cloud Run instance to access Cloud SQL and Cloud Storage. ( lines 66-71 )
-- Bind those storage accounts with the proper roles ( lines 73-93 )
+- Bind those storage accounts with the proper roles for SQL, Storage, and Logging ( lines 73-107 )
-- Create the Cloud Run service with the [Wordpress container](https://hub.docker.com/_/wordpress) while giving it relevant environment variables and setting up the SQL Connection and mounting the storage bucket ( lines 95-159 )
+- Create the Cloud Run service with the [Wordpress container](https://hub.docker.com/_/wordpress) while giving it relevant environment variables and setting up the SQL Connection and mounting the storage bucket ( lines 107-173 )
-- In order to make the site publicly accessible, we will give `allUsers` the `run.invoker` role ( lines 161-168 )
+- In order to make the site publicly accessible, we will give `allUsers` the `run.invoker` role ( lines 175-182 )
-- Output the SQL instance name and Cloud Run URL ( lines 258-260 )
+- Output the SQL instance name and Cloud Run URL ( lines 272-274 )

 This is all Python code.
 We aren't using a bespoke Domain Specific Language (DSL) such as Hashicorp's HCL.
 Since this is just Python, it is really easy to add to your workflow.